Summary

 As an example, if you wear our Ike Behar Charcoal gray tuxedo, you can wear the matching charcoal gray vest.

 We love tradition, however with so many different color tuxedos available for rent now, we have seen very varied looks and trends.
-Navy and cobalt blue have been very popular for over five years now.
-Varying shades of gray have also been very popular for events.
-We have very light gray tuxedos all the way to gray tuxedos that are so dark that they almost look black.
+Our navy blue tuxedo collection includes a jacket with black peak lapel and one with a navy satin lapel.
+Cobalt blue has also been popular for years.
+Varying shades of gray are perfect options for black-tie affairs.
+We have very light gray tuxedos all the way to ones that are so dark that they almost look black.

 Tuxedo Accessories